Dukagjini family

+History

 The Dukagjini evolved from an extended clan (farefisni) to a feudal family in the late 13th century, when their first known progenitor Gjin Tanushi who became known as a dux (duke) and thus his descendants took the surname Dukagjini.
 By the early 15th century, they had evolved in one of the most important feudal families in the country.
-After the Ottoman conquest of Albania, a branch of them found refuge and settled in Venetian Koper, where they became known as the Docaini family which held the governorship of Socerb castle until the early 17th century, when the last male line Docaini died.
+After the Ottoman conquest of Albania, a branch of them found refuge and settled in Venetian Koper, where they became known as the Docaini family which held the governorship of Socerb Castle until the early 17th century, when the last male line Docaini died.
 Another branch, converted to Islam from Catholic Christianity and remained in the Ottoman Empire, where they reached the high ranks of Ottoman leadership and produced many governors (pashas) in the Middle East, where descendants of them live in the modern period.

 Lekë Dukagjini is the best known member of the clan in Albania.
 He is remembered in oral tradition as the codifier of the best remembered Kanun (customary law) of Albania.
 Another Dukagjini is Yahya bey who was a famous diwan poet of the 16th century.

 Name

 The name Dukagjini is a compound of the personal name Gjin and the title duka (duke).
 The Dukagjini are descendants of an aristocrat named Gjin Tanushi who lived in the late 13th century.
-He is mentioned in 1281 in a letter of the captain of Angevine Durrazo as duca Ginium Tanuschium Albanensem.
+He is mentioned in 1281 in a letter of the captain of Angevine Durazzo as duca Ginium Tanuschium Albanensem.
 The earlier family name of Gjin Tanush may be Progoni as he was likely a descendant of this family.
 Archival documents of this era from Ragusa and Italy spell the name usually as Ducagini/Duchaginni.
 The Dukagjini who settled in Istria became known as the Ducaini or Docaini.
 In Ottoman Turkish, the Dukagjini became known as Dukaginzâde or Dukakinoğlu.